jamessynge/TinyAlpacaServer/extras/docs/robotdyn-mega-eth.md

 second, i.e. a full sweep of the cover would take just over 2/10 of a second, dangerously fast.

-Alan's prototype sketch configured AccelStepper to run at 20K steps per second, or around 5.25 seconds to open and close; the sketch did not use the acceleration and deceleration features of AccelStepper, so it isn't clear to me how fast we can actually drive the motor and cover.
+Alan's prototype sketch configured AccelStepper to run at 10K steps per second, or around 10.8 seconds to open and close; the sketch did not use the acceleration and deceleration features of AccelStepper, so it isn't clear to me how fast we can actually drive the motor and cover.

+UPDATE: I wrote sketch PulseSpacingModulation with which I drove the cover at up to 20K steps per second, with acceleration used to allow for starting.
+Beyond that it failed.